 Configure database persistence

-Persistence can be configured either during database creation or by editing an existing database’s configuration.
-While the persistence model can be changed dynamically, just know that it can take time for your database to switch from one persistence model to the other.
+Persistence can be configured either during database creation or by editing an existing database's configuration.
+While the persistence model can be changed dynamically, it can take time for your database to switch from one persistence model to the other.
 It depends on what you are switching from and to, but also on the size of your database.

 Data persistence options